dodatniemail1996/capacitor-game-connect/README.md

 ### Android
 In order to test the functionality, you must have a physical Android device.
 Trying to connect to Google Play Services through Android Studio Emulator/Simulator will not work.
 Note: Certain functionality may require having to sign your APK when building to your device.

+### iOS
+Cloud Save requires a physical device signed into iCloud.
+It cannot be tested in the Simulator as iCloud services are not available in the iOS Simulator.